 The importance of beginning a series of ROM exercises is not to overstretch the injured ankle structure at the initial point of rehabilitation.
 ROM exercises are essential for the injured person to feel comfortable and positive that the joint is healing within the time and not being rushed or overused too early in rehabilitation

 Strengthening the muscles around the ankle injury with isometric exercises, and balancing exercises which are important for regaining the proprioceptive sensory around the injured joint should be introduced steadily when the injury is showing signs of improvement and the injured person is comfortable to increase their level of rehabilitation.

-Hydrotherapy is a very good functional rehabilitation-exercising program to include at this stage of injury recovery, hydrotherapy also allows for the injured person to work on their non-weight bearing exercise program and also a more general fitness program without stressing the injured joint further.
+Hydrotherapy is an ideal functional rehabilitation-exercising program to include at this stage of injury recovery.
+Hydrotherapy allows the injured person to work on their non-weight bearing exercise program and also a more general fitness program without stressing the injured joint further.

-Two of the more complicated ankle injuries that will benefit from proper injury management and rehabilitation programming are ankle fracture and ankle dislocations.
+Two of the more complicated ankle injuries that will benefit from proper injury management and rehabilitation programming are ankle fractures and ankle dislocations.

-Both these injuries are further complicated by the injury to the ligament and joint capsule structure during the initial injury.
-Both these injuries have totally different rehabilitation problems for the injured person as both will need a period of time in cast to allow for the healing process to be complete.
-It is important to understand that other rehabilitation of the non injured areas can be started very quickly during the period of casting.
-It is also possible to complete some small controlled rehabilitation program while the cast is on as this will help to keep the person focussed and their self confidence intact.
+The injury further complicates both these injuries to the ligament and joint capsule structure during the initial injury.
+Both these injuries have different rehabilitation problems for the injured person as both will need a period in a cast to allow for the healing process to be complete.
+It is important to understand that other rehabilitation of the non-injured areas can be started very quickly during the period of casting.
+It is also possible to complete some small controlled rehabilitation program while the cast is on as this will help to keep the person-focussed and their self-confidence intact.
 It can also aid the recovery of the injury if controlled in the proper management structure of rehabilitation programming.

-All this will be paramount to making sure that the injured person returns to normal everyday function, and ultimately back to their sport with safety first uppermost to their future development after injury.
+All this will be paramount to making sure that the injured person returns to normal function, and back to their sport with safety first uppermost in their future development after injury.

 This article first appeared in: